 - Live in an area where the breast screening unit is involved in the study

-- Half the women between the ages of 71 and 73 will receive an invite, and the other half will not
+- half the women between the ages of 71 and 73 will receive an invite, and the other half will not.
+Some women between the ages of 74 and 79 who have previously been invited, may also be invited for an extra screen

 It is a randomised study.
 Women are put into groups by a computer.
 You cannot decide which group you are in.
-But if you are aged between 47 and 49 and you live in an area where they have started the age extension, you can ask to be screened if you don’t receive an invite.
 Women over 70 can ask to have breast screening every 3 years wherever they live.

 If you receive an invite and decide to attend for screening, you will have at least 1 extra visit to the screening unit.